rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 Bob will use Banana instead, Carol will go with Cherry, and so on.
 If users start shouting their connection words _all at once_ the antenna will not understand anything but fruity gibberish, as this indeed exceeds the available resources.
-On the other hand, if only _some_ users do, it may manage to understand the words clearly and tell apples from pears.
+On the other hand, if only _some_ users do, it may manage to get the words clearly and tell apples from pears.

 This is what I mean by compressed information.
 The only thing the antenna receives